 Thin content is nothing but the content on a web page that provides little or no value to the visitor.
-Although it does not have a negative impact on your ranking, it definitely tampers your brand value among your audience.
+Although it does not harm your ranking, it tampers your brand value among your audience.

 Duplicate content, content scraped from other websites, auto-generated content, low-quality affiliate pages, doorway pages, etc., are considered thin content pages too.

-Duplicate content is a term used when content appears on more than one web page.
+Duplicate content is when content appears on more than one web page.
 It can have a significant impact on rankings.